Sue's Story Of Switching To OK Vape

-FORMER chain-smoker Sue Thomas feels like a brand new woman after switching to OK-Ecigs.
+Former chain-smoker Sue Thomas feels like a brand new woman after switching to the OK Vape cigalike e-cigarette.

 Sue, 46, lost three stone in weight after she cut down on smoking tobacco and took up electronic cigarettes, which contain no harmful tar.

 The switch has boosted her fitness and enabled her to take more exercise.
 She also regained her sense of taste – which was blunted by years of smoking – and she began enjoying healthier foods such as grilled salmon and salads.

 Now she’s used the cash she saved by switching to electronic cigarettes in order to splash out on a new wardrobe for her slimmer figure.

 Sue, from Bromley, Kent, revealed: "Most people who give up smoking find that they put on weight, but I have managed to lose three stone and I'm really happy.